Academic Information and Policies

 Accidents

-In case of an accident, call Student Health Services at 641-585-8157, or notify your Area Coordinator.
-If neither can be reached, call the Campus Duty Phone at 641-590-4318.
+Call Student Health Services at 641.585.8157 if you have an accident or notify your Area Coordinator.
+If neither can be reached, call the Campus on-call phone at 641.590.4318.

 Entry, Search and Seizure

-The Dean of Students, Area Coordinators and Waldorf Security are persons explicitly authorized to enter rooms when there is probable cause to think a University policy is being violated.
+The Vice President of Student Life/Dean of Students, Area Coordinators/Hall Managers and Waldorf Security are authorized to enter rooms when there is probable cause to think a University policy is being violated.
 Such persons shall knock and, if requested, identify themselves before entering.
+University officials can remove and discard student property, including dangerous weapons, fire hazards and illegal substances, and contact the local police as needed.

 AnchorStudent Organizations and Structure